Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Left--Right Ideology (LRGEN): This variable captures the party's overall ideological orientation on a 0--10 scale, where 0 indicates the extreme left and 10 the extreme right. \item Ideological Extremism (Non-Centrist Position): Defined as the absolute distance from the ideological center, this variable is calculated as \textbar5 -- LRGEN\textbar{} and ranges from 0 to 5, with higher values indicating greater ideological extremism, regardless of direction. \item Government Status (GOVT): A binary indicator of whether a party participates in government (1 = governing party; 0 = opposition). \item Anti-Elite Salience (ANTIELITE\_SALIENCE): This variable reflects the prominence of anti-elite and anti-establishment rhetoric in a party's discourse, ranging from 0 (``not important at all'') to 10 (``extremely important'').
-It follows Mudde's (2004) minimalist definition of populism by focusing on the salience of anti-elite messaging rather than substantive policy content. \item Party Family (FAMILY): Categorical classification of parties into one of 11 ideological families.
-The typology originates from Hix and Lord (1997) and has been refined by the CHES team. \end{enumerate}
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Left--Right Ideology (LRGEN): This variable captures the party's overall ideological orientation on a 0--10 scale, where 0 indicates the extreme left and 10 the extreme right. \item Ideological Extremism (Non-Centrist Position): Defined as the squared distance from the ideological center, this variable is calculated as $(LRGEN - 5)^2$ and ranges from 0 to 25, with higher values indicating greater ideological extremism regardless of direction.
+The squared transformation is non-linear: each additional step away from the center (5) carries greater weight than the previous, such that parties at the extremes of the scale are weighted more heavily than those near the center. \item Cabinet party: A binary indicator whether the tweet was posted by a party that at the time of posting was part of the cabinet (1 = cabinet party at time of posting; 0 = opposition). \item Election proximity: A time-varying binary indicator of whether a tweet was posted within three months preceding parliamentary elections (1 = election proximity; 0 = non-election proximity).
+For France, Finland, and Poland, presidential elections are included given their political salience. \item Populism (populism\_mean): A continuous measure (0–10) from the POPPA expert survey, operationalising populism as a latent construct following the ideational approach \parencite{muddePopulistZeitgeist2004}.
+It is the factor-weighted mean of five expert-rated dimensions: anti-elitism, people-centrism, Manichean worldview, indivisible people, and general will. \item Party Family (FAMILY): Categorical classification of parties into one of 11 ideological families.
+The typology originates from \textcite{hixPoliticalPartiesEuropean1997} and has been refined by the CHES team. \end{enumerate}

-The Twitter data were collected between 2017 and 2022, whereas the CHES data refer to 2019.
+The Twitter data were collected between 2017 and 2022, whereas the CHES data refer to 2019 and 2024, and the POPPA data to 2018 and 2023.
 This temporal mismatch introduces a degree of imprecision in the independent variables, as they do not capture within-period variation or temporal shifts.
-However, given that the CHES data fall near the midpoint of the Twitter collection period, and that most CHES indicators reflect relatively stable party characteristics, this limitation is considered minor.
+However, given that the CHES and POPPA data fall near the midpoint of the Twitter collection period, and that the indicators reflect relatively stable party characteristics, this limitation is considered minor.

-The government status variable warrants specific attention.
-Because it reflects only a party\textquotesingle s status in 2019 while the dependent variable spans 2017--2022, it is better interpreted as an indicator of ``government experience'' or ``incumbent party type'' rather than precise coalition membership at each time point.
-This interpretation is supported by the fact that government participation often persists across electoral cycles \parencite{warwickCoalitionGovernmentMembership1996}.

 Some potentially relevant time-sensitive factors---such as electoral competitiveness or polling trends---are not included.
 However, prior research suggests that such campaign-specific dynamics play a more limited role in multiparty systems \parencite{walterWhenStakesAre2014, elmelund-praestekaerAmericanNegativityGeneral2010}.
 Moreover, the focus of this study is on structural, longer-term party characteristics rather than short-term electoral fluctuations.